ippontech/blog-usa/posts/a-primer-on-snowflake-stored-procedures.md

 image: https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2019/08/Snowflake.png
 ---

 Snowflake is a data warehouse as a service hosted completely in the cloud.
 For a Snowflake Primer, take a look at the [Introduction to Snowflake](https://blog.ippon.tech/introduction-to-snowflake/) post.
 For a series of Snowflake Innovative Feature blogs, I refer you to the first, which takes an in-depth look at the benefits of [Snowflake's Architecture](https://blog.ippon.tech/innovative-snowflake-features-part-1-architecture/).
-In that series, I briefly examine Snowflake Procedures and discuss when Procedures should be used versus User Defined Functions.
+In that series, I briefly examine Snowflake Procedures and discuss when Procedures should be used versus User Defined Functions (UDF)s.
 In the following, I am going to examine Snowflake Procedures further.

 ---
 # Stored Procedures